wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/customer-notification-process.md

 - If necessary, Global Admins can configure additional roles with access to Message Center content to avoid granting unnecessary administrative rights to non-administrators who require access to incident notifications.

 Customers share responsibility with Microsoft for reporting security incidents.
 In the context of Microsoft Commercial services (as opposed to Consumer services), Microsoft is the Data Processor, while the customer is the Data Controller.
-In the event of a security incident where Microsoft serves as the Data Processor, Microsoft will notify affected customers, who are then responsible for notifying their Data Protection Authorities, regulatory bodies, and affected users as required by any relevant regulations or laws.
+If a security incident where Microsoft serves as the Data Processor, Microsoft will notify affected customers, who are then responsible for notifying their Data Protection Authorities, regulatory bodies, and affected users as required by any relevant regulations or laws.
 In addition, if a customer becomes aware of a security incident involving its own user accounts or any Microsoft Online Service, the customer must notify Microsoft promptly as described in the [Microsoft Online Services Data Protection Addendum](https://www.microsoft.com/licensing/product-licensing/products?azure-portal=true).

 ## Learn more ##